-Many people talk about holistic approaches to integrative models.
-Let’s explore those terms and what they means.
+Many people talk about holistic approaches to integrative bodywork models.
+Let’s explore those terms and what they mean.
+If you prefer, here’s a video about this post:

 In this model, let’s look at the green triangle.
 It considers the interaction of mind (M), structure(S), and biochemistry(B).
 Here are a few simplistic considerations in the holistic model: